-Amrut Distilleries Ltd was founded in 1948 by JD Radhakrishna Rao Jagd with the intention of producing ‘Indian Made Foreign Liqour’, that is, spirits that were non-indigenous to India.
-At this time, India had no culture of single malt consumption and often malt whisky from Scotland was imported and blended with spirit made from sugarcane or molasses.
-In 1976 Neelakanta Rao Jagdale, son of the companies founder, took over the running of the business and began to set his sights on a change in direction.
-By 1982, Jagdale had made a decision to start producing his own malt whisky from locally grown barley which he could then blend with other locally made spirits.
+Amrut Distilleries Ltd was founded in 1948 by JD Radhakrishna Rao Jagd with the intention of producing ‘Indian Made Foreign Liquor’.
+That meant spirits that were non-indigenous to India.
+At this time, India had no culture of single malt consumption as whisky from Scotland was often imported and blended with local spirit made from sugarcane or molasses.
+In 1976, Radhakrishna’s son, Neelakanta Rao Jagdale, took over the running of the business and began to set his sights on a directional change.
+By 1982, Jagdale had plotted a new course that would see Amrut distil a malt whisky of their own from locally grown barley.

-Taste: 18 / 20.
-Biscuit and Honey, Orange Cream and subtle Peat Smoke with a touch of Coffee, some soft Cinnamon Spice and a pleasant silky texture on the palate.
+Taste: Biscuit and honey, orange cream and subtle peat smoke.
+Also a touch of coffee, some soft cinnamon spice and a pleasantly weighty texture on the palate.